The Experience4 min readUpdated March 2026

 The coaching is woven in, not delivered as commentary.
 There's a difference between a running analysis and the one observation at the right moment that actually changes something.
 I've coached enough rounds to know which one improves scores and which one just fills the air.

 Most golfers lose the majority of their shots to the wrong decision, not the wrong swing.
-On a course like Son Gual — where the greens are fast and raised and where you miss matters more than how you swing — that becomes very visible, very quickly.
+On a course like Son Gual - where the greens are fast and raised and where you miss matters more than how you swing - that becomes visible very quickly.
 We work on it in real conditions with a real score on the line.
-That's the only context in which it sticks.
+That is the only context in which it sticks.

 The closing stretch from the 15th is something I look forward to on every round here.
-Four holes that are genuinely outstanding golf.
-By the time we reach the 18th, most people are playing noticeably differently than they were on the first tee.
-That's the point.
+Four holes that make you hit proper shots.
+By the time we reach the 18th, most people are playing noticeably differently from how they were on the first tee.
+That is the point.

 After the Round

 The post-round debrief is over lunch on the terrace.
 The restaurant at Son Gual has views across the Bay of Palma that are worth the visit on their own.
-The food is good — local wine, Mallorcan cooking, unhurried service.
-We talk through what improved, what to work on, what the day actually revealed about the game.
+The food is good - local wine (everyone seems to be enjoying it, but as a tee-total, I couldn't tell you!), Mallorcan cooking, unhurried service.
+We talk through what improved, what to work on, and what the day actually revealed about the game.
 It's the conversation that makes everything that happened on the course make sense.

-Most clients say they leave with one or two specific things that changed — a different club choice in a situation they'd been getting wrong for years, a clearer sense of what their game is actually capable of, or just a better understanding of how to think around a difficult course.
-That's what I'm trying to give them.
+Most clients say they leave with one or two specific things that changed - a different club choice in a situation they had been getting wrong for years, a clearer sense of what their game is actually capable of, or just a better understanding of how to think around a difficult course.
+That is what I am trying to give them.
 The day at Son Gual is just the context in which it happens.

 If this sounds like the kind of day you're looking for - get in touch.
 Tell me your dates and I'll sort the rest.